 Who Moved the Stone?

 Albert Henry Ross (1881-1950) was an atheist and freelance writer who used the pseudonym “Frank Morison.”
-He launched a study similar to West’s, trying to debunk Jesus’ resurrection.
+He launched a study similar to West, trying to debunk Jesus’ resurrection.
 Through his studies, Morison became a Christ-follower and authored the book, Who Moved the Stone?
 (1930).
-Morison analyzed the biblical texts related to Jesus’ crucifixion and resurrection.
-He was skeptical at first but later became convinced of the Bible’s truthfulness.
+Morison analyzed all the biblical texts related to Jesus’ crucifixion and resurrection.
+He was skeptical at first, but later became convinced of the Bible’s truthfulness.
 Journalist G. K. Chesterton (1874-1936) expected the book to be a detective story, but found that the case for Jesus’ resurrection was treated in a logical and even legal manner.
 Many people have become Christians through Morison’s book, including Lee Strobel.
 John Warwick Montgomery and Josh McDowell used Who Moved the Stone? in their own books on Jesus’ resurrection.

-Christ’s resurrection is the supreme vindication of His divine identity and His inspired teaching.
+Christ’s resurrection is the supreme vindication of His divine identity and His divine teaching.
 It’s the proof of His triumph over sin and death and Satan.
 It’s the foreshadowing of His followers’ resurrection.
 It’s the basis of Christian hope and the miracle of all miracles.
 (Lee Strobel)

 A New Christian

 Over forty years ago in Philadelphia, someone asked me to visit their friend in the hospital.
 On my first visit, Joe Kowalski1 said, “Bob, I’ve got terminal cancer and I’m afraid to die.
 Please help me.”
 Joe and I connected easily.
 His ancestors came from Poland to the Fishtown section of Philadelphia in the early 1900s.
 Joe was not a churchgoer, but he knew a little Bible truth.